 If you have read about food intolerances, you know that you can eat food you are intolerant to, without even noticing it.
 That is exactly what happened to me.
 According to him, eating food that I was intolerant to was causing inflammation in my body.
-This inflammation was preventing the adipocytes (body cells) from doing their job of fat destocking.
+This inflammation was preventing the adipocytes (body cells) in my body from doing their job of fat destocking.

 Gut and Weight: From dysbiosis to overweight, From inflammation to obesity written by Doctor Panizza.